rtbrick/bngblaster/docs/ctrl.md

 The control socket is an unix domain stream socket which allows the control daemon to interact with the BNG Blaster using JSON RPC.
-This interface was primary developed for then BNG Blaster Controller but can be also used manually or by other tools like the simple CLI tool (`cli.py`) for interactive communication with the BNG Blaster.
+This interface was primary developed for the BNG Blaster Controller but can be also used manually or by other tools like the simple CLI tool `bngblaster-cli` for interactive communication with the BNG Blaster.

 The control socket will be optionally enabled by providing the path to the socket file using the argument `-S` (`bngblaster -S test.socket`).